lorint/brick/v1.0/README.md

 On associations it sets the class_name, foreign_key, and for has_many :through the source, and inverse_of when any of those are necessary.
 If they're not needed (which is pretty common of course when following standard Rails conventions) then it refrains.

-It also knows how to deal with Postgres schemas, building out modules for anything that's not public, so for a sales.orders table the model class would become Sales::Order, controller is Sales::OrdersController, etc.
+It also knows how to deal with Postgres schemas, building out modules for anything that's not public, so for a sales.orders table the model class would become Sales::Order, and the controller Sales::OrdersController, etc.

 Special consideration is made when multiple foreign keys go from one table to another so that unique associations will be created.
-For instance, given Flight and Airport tables where Flight has two foreign keys to Airport, one to define the departure airport and another for the arrival one, the belongs_to associations would end up being named **departure_airport** and **arrival_airport**.
+For instance, given Flight and Airport tables where Flight has two foreign keys to Airport, one to define the departure airport and another for the arrival one, with foreign keys named `departure_id` and `arrival_id`, the belongs_to associations would end up being named **departure_airport** and **arrival_airport**.

 ### 1.g.
 Autogenerate Migration Files